mpcarl/mpcarl.github.io/s3fs-cos.md

 make
 sudo make install
 ```
+Note: The above command is slightly different from the instructions provided by [s3fs][s3fs].
+Testing has shown that replacing `libcurl4-gnutls-dev` with `libcurl4-openssl-dev` shows improved performance.

 ## Configuration
 In order to configure s3fs, you need your access key id, your secret access key, and the name of the bucket you want to mount.
 If you don't have this information, check out [these instructions][creds].
 You will also need an existing bucket that you can mount.
 If you don't yet have a bucket, you can create one from the control portal.
 [These steps][buckets] will get you there.